Important notes before you start...

-- Go to [Hosts] and click the Install button next to each host in order to re-authenticate to your host.
+- Go to [Hosts] and enter the details next to each host in order to re-authenticate to your host.
 From this screen, remember to assign any License Key's to the Hosts if you are using Perpetual Licensing.

 - If your installation was connected to CMC, click on the [CMC] option and add the installation.
 This will be added as a new installation, then it's important to delete the old disconnected installation.